manu-p-1/Ampere/README.md

 3. Miscellaneous Documentation (README.md, Wiki's, Discussions, etc...)

 All Ampere methods are documented using .NET XML documentation.
 This is compiled using [DocFX](https://dotnet.github.io/docfx/) with the `docfx.json` file under the [DocFX folder](https://github.com/manu-p-1/Ampere/tree/master/DocFx).
 DocFX creates static
-HTML pages which are used by <https://powerplug.me>.
+HTML pages which are used by [Ampere Docs](https://manu-p-1.github.io/Ampere/>).
 Lastly, as a fluid repository, many files change and constantly need to be documented and updated.

 ## Roadmap
 There are two planned releases - the latest being by **July 2021**: